pimclib/pimc-toolkit/docs/man-source/mclst.rst

 .. option:: --ttl <TTL>

-	    This option allows specifying a desired TTL for the traffic mclst generates.
+	    Set TTL for the generated multicast traffic.
 If omitted the TTL is 255.
 	    This option accepts values in range 1-255.

 Examples
 ========